mishteegandhi/ZlibLibraryC-/README.md

 # ZlibLibraryC++

-This code displays the compression and decompression capabilities of the zlib library
+This code displays the compression and decompression capabilities of the zlib library. _**main.cpp**_ is the file that contains the code, the rest are supporting files from CodeBlocks.

 I have used CobeBlocks IDE to run this code.
 Refer the following links if you need to download and set-up the library: